neildanson/c_compiler/readme.md

 ## Big refactors

 * A lot of string cloning.
 If utilize Some form of RcString where we can share underlying `str` and slice into it.
+* Casting code is not really sustainable.
+Perhaps rethink!

 ## Example commands (WIP)